5 reasons why Lionel Messi is bigger than the Ballon d'Or

 Over the past decade, engaged in one of the fiercest sporting rivalries known to mankind, these two exemplary individuals have converted football's most coveted individual award into a prize at the end of a two-horse race, rendering everyone else, as quite simply, background noise.

-Cristiano Ronaldo just won his 5th Ballon d'Or, to equal Lionel Messi's staggering tally, and ensured that we won't witness the end of the decade-old Messi v Ronaldo debate just yet.
+Cristiano Ronaldo won his 5th Ballon d'Or in December 2017, to equal Lionel Messi's staggering tally, and ensured that we won't witness the end of the decade-old Messi v Ronaldo debate just yet.

 While it is simply astonishing that no other player in the world has been able to break the duo's dominant duopoly, people are slowly beginning to under-value the Ballon d'Or, predominantly because of its predictability, and because of the sheer belief that it's no longer a fair race, but merely a bone of contention between two unstoppable individuals.